-- 522. The security vetting arrangements, are the same as those used by the Scottish Parliamentary Corporate Body (SPCB).
-They are processed by the Scottish Parliament's Security Office on the Commissioner's behalf. - 523.
-The Parliament operates a system of security vetting in line with the programme of national security vetting used by all Government Departments, Agencies and Devolved Administrations. - 524.
-Each member of staff is required to complete a Security Questionnaire which incorporates a Statement of HM Government's Personnel Security and National Security Vetting Policy.
-Notes providing guidance on completion of the questionnaire are appended.
-Further information about each of three types of security clearance is provided in the Statement.
+- 527. The security vetting arrangements, are the same as those used by the Scottish Parliamentary Corporate Body (SPCB) and are in line with the programme of national security vetting used by all Government Departments, Agencies and Devolved Administrations.
+Security Questionnaires are processed by the Scottish Parliament's Security Office on the Commissioner's behalf. - 528.
+Each member of staff or successful job applicant is required to complete a Security Questionnaire which incorporates a Statement of HM Government's Personnel Security and National Security Vetting Policy.
+Notes providing guidance on completion of the questionnaire and a Privacy Notice are contained within the questionnaire.